The standard fandom term for using a real person's name in a story as a form of in-joke or Shout-Out

-- Is it not odd that the main character of Confidential Mission is named Howard Gibson, while the chief localizer of said game just happens to bear the name Howard Gipson?
+- The main character of Confidential Mission is named Howard Gibson.
+The chief localizer of said game just happens to bear the name Howard Gipson.

 - Noob Saibot from Mortal Kombat is the names of two of the developers (Boon and Tobias) backwards.